 • You cannot be using tobacco, nicotine, or drugs.

-If you meet these, you will receive a longer, in-depth survey requesting additional medical information and insight to get to know you better.
+If you meet these, you will proceed to a longer, in-depth survey requesting additional medical information and insight to get to know you better.
 For example, there might be questions about your strengths and hobbies.
 This allows the Duke Fertility Center to create a fuller profile of who you are as a person.

 It’s safe for donors to have one drink of alcohol per day before beginning the donation process, in line with guidelines from the Centers for Disease Control.
 A donor should not consume alcohol immediately before donation or during the stimulation cycle.